HaraldoFilho/WiFi-Authority/README.md

 ###About the application:

-**_WiFi Authority_** is a WiFi networks manager application for Android with the following features:
+**_WiFi Authority_** is a WiFi networks management application for Android with the following features:
-- List all WiFi Networks configured on the device
+- List all WiFi networks configured on the device
 - Give a description for each configured network
 - View all networks available at your current location
 - Add new networks to the device